FieryMewtwo/redolent_potato/index.md

 ---
 layout: home
-permalink: "/"
+permalink: /
-title: Athena Jekyll Theme
+title: Homebrew Packages Frontend

 ---

-A simple and elegant theme for Jekyll and GitHub Pages.
+Here you can find a catalog of Nintendo homebrew for several different consoles